ID1267/CMDT/README.md

 <img src="https://github.com/ID1267/DST/blob/main/figures/distribution_graph_whole.png" height="30%" width="30%" alt="">
 </div>

-(a) Histogram of the number of samples with spectral correlation in dual domains of all 1029 HSIs. (b) The probability distribution graph of spectral correlation in dual domains of all HSIs.
+(a) Histogram of the number of samples with spectral correlation in dual domains of 1029 HSIs. (b) The probability distribution graph of spectral correlation in dual domains of 1029 HSIs.

 # Architecture